-Post-conviction relief in California are ways that defendants convicted of a crime can still try to get their convictions overturned, sentences modified, and civil rights reinstated.
-There is often limited time to pursue these measures, so defendants are advised to consult with a lawyer right away to go over their best options.
+There is often a limited timeframe in which to pursue these measures, so defendants are advised to consult with a lawyer right away to go over their best options.

-Below our California criminal defense attorneys summarize the following types of post-conviction relief and provide links to our in-depth articles on:
+Below our California criminal defense attorneys summarize the 12 primary types of post-conviction relief:

 - 1. Motion to withdraw a plea

 - 3. Writ of Habeas Corpus

 - 4. Re-sentencing

 Courts rarely allow defendants to withdraw their pleas unless the defendants can show they did not realize what they were agreeing to.
 For example, perhaps the defendants’ defense counsel did not explain everything to them (such as adverse immigration consequences such as deportation for noncitizen defendants) – this is called ineffective assistance of counsel.2